jakub-gawlas/content-workspace/README.md

 }
 ```

-Try edit your documentation, and save edited file.
-Changes should be immediately reflected in *GraphiQL* IDE.
+3. Edit and save your documentation.
+Changes should be immediately reflected in *GraphiQL*.